apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vigils held nationwide for nonbinary Oklahoma teenager who died following school bathroom fight**
+**Ukraine war: Zelensky says 31,000 troops killed**

-You can read more about it [here](https://abcnews.go.com/US/wireStory/vigils-held-nationwide-nonbinary-oklahoma-teenager-died-school-107526157).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68397525).

 ## Requirements
 - Python 3.8